Pay your Traffic Citation

 Fax: (215) 686-8868

 If a support complaint or petition is not resolved at the pre-trial conference, either or both parties may request that it be listed for a hearing before a Support Master.
 Under certain circumstances a case can also be "remanded" to the Master by a judge after a court hearing on exceptions (see below).
+Until further notice, all Support Master Hearings will be conducted using advanced communication technology.
+Upon scheduling, parties and counsel will receive specific instructions on how to virtually participate in their hearing.

 All Support Masters are licensed attorneys who conduct record hearings (by audio-recording) at which the parties are sworn in and present to the Master evidence, testimony and documentation to support their positions regarding the support order.
 At the conclusion of the hearing the Master prepares a "proposed order," which is the Master's recommendation to the court as to what the final order should be.